DVSHAH913/Tableau/README.md

 [Back to Content](#content)

 ### Barchart
 In this project, I scrutinized annual bonuses awarded to employees of USA stores at the financial year-end, identifying top-performing employees in each region based on total sales value.
-Tableau's barcharts effectively conveyed this information.
+Tableau's bar charts effectively conveyed this information.
 <a name="barchart"></a>
 [Back to Content](#content)

 ### Time Series, Aggregation, and Filters
-Exploring a dataset of long-term unemployment statistics, I investigated variations in unemployment rates over time periods.
+Exploring a dataset of long-term unemployment statistics, I investigated variations in unemployment rates overtime periods.
 Utilizing diverse chart types in Tableau, I skillfully presented these insights.
 <a name="time-series-aggregation-and-filters"></a>
 [Back to Content](#content)